The 2018 brochure is now available.

 In this program unique to NELI, we bring together a distinguished panel, including EEOC representatives, to discuss every major aspect of evolving ADA and FMLA law.

-On Day One, we'll cover the latest judicial interpretations of “disability,” including cases on pregnancy-related conditions, the newest “major life activities,” surprising recent decisions on “substantially limits,” and tips for training supervisors to avoid “regarding” an individual as disabled under the new legal standards.
-We'll examine new cases on the meaning of “qualified,” including the importance of up-to-date job descriptions in determining “essential functions,” and cases on whether duties such as handling stress, attendance, punctuality, and lifting are “essential.”
-Additionally, developments on the definition of “reasonable,” what sparks the interactive process, cases on leave, schedule adjustments, modified duty, work-at-home, and reassignment will be covered.
-Day One concludes with discussions of the latest cases on enforcing conduct rules and “direct threat” safety standards.
+On Day One, we'll cover the latest judicial interpretations of “disability,” including tips for training supervisors to avoid “regarding” an individual as disabled under the newest legal standards.
+We'll examine new cases on the meaning of “qualified,” including pieces of evidence courts are currently using to determine what is "essential," the importance of up-to-date job descriptions and examining the amount of time spent on the function, whether handling job stress, getting along with co-workers, regular attendance, and lifting are considered “essential,” EEOC’s controversial decisions on attendance, shifts, and overtime, and whether the agency’s positions may change under the Trump Administration's EEOC appointments, the danger of inflated performance evaluations, and the importance of analyzing inconsistent doctors’ notes.
+In addition, we'll discuss developments on the definition of “reasonable,” what sparks the interactive process, cases on leave, schedule adjustments, modified duty, work-at-home, requests for an irritant-free workplace, a new supervisor, or paid parking, and surprising new cases on non-competitive reassignment.

-All program participants will receive a copy of our updated 2016 ADA & FMLA Compliance Manual - both in a hard copy and on a searchable CD.
+All program participants will receive a copy of our updated 2018 ADA & FMLA Compliance Manual - both in a hard copy and downloadable PDF formats.

 This program will provide between 12-14.5 CLE/CEU hours, depending upon the jurisdiction.
-NELI is also a SHRM preferred provider, and is an approved provider of HRCI for recertification credit.
+NELI is an approved provider of HRCI and SHRM for recertification credit.

 Early Registration Fee: $945.00 (available until approximately 3 weeks prior to the seminar date, please consult brochure for exact date)